Archive product

 Description

 The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial from the buyer's perspective, as many counterfeit items circulate on the market.
+This is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
 We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details